-VEGAS MYTHS BUSTED: Howard Hughes Left $156M to a Dude Who Gave Him a Lift Once
+VEGAS MYTHS RE-BUSTED: Howard Hughes Left $156M to a Dude Who Once Gave Him a Lift

 By the time he got to Vegas in 1966, Hughes was a hot mess.
-For four years, he lived as a recluse in the 9th-floor penthouse of the Desert Inn.
-He had become addicted to the opioid codeine he injected into his arms.
+For four years, he lived as a recluse in the ninth-floor penthouse of the Desert Inn.
+He had become addicted to the opioid codeine, which he injected into his arms.
 And while his obsession with cleanliness caused him to wear tissue boxes on his bare feet to protect them from germs, he rarely bathed or brushed his teeth.

 His hair and nails grew long.
 And, most infamously, he urinated into bottles and kept them around his suite.

 Hughes was encouraged to behave however he wished because he owned the hotel.
 He bought it one night because general manager Moe Dalitz was about to evict him to make room for a New Year’s reservation.

 When it comes to Hughes, and the time he spent in Las Vegas, the truth was definitely stranger than fiction.

 Here’s the story according to Dummar, a native of Gabbs, Nev., who at the time was a 23-year-old magnesium plant worker.

 In the winter of 1967, Dummar pulled off US Route 95 for a bathroom break.
 He had just passed the Cottontail Ranch brothel, about 150 miles north of Las Vegas.
 When he got back in his car, he spotted a beaten and bruised man on the side of the road.
 Dummar drove him to Las Vegas and deposited him at the rear entrance to the Sands Hotel, as per his instructions.
 He also left him with some pocket money.
 Only in the final minutes of their encounter did the man reveal his identity.
 Dummar didn’t believe him.